 - Steele v.
 Inn of Vicksburg, 697 So.
 2d 373 (Miss.
 1997)

-Sam achieved a successful summary judgment in U.S. District Court in 2020 in favor of a client, an equipment manufacturer, in a case involving lack of proof of specific exposure to asbestos by a plaintiff who worked at site whose records indicated that manufacturer’s presence at worksite.
-Plaintiff argued that the testimony of exposure to that manufacturer’s type of product, coupled with the worksite’s records, was sufficient to have the case decided by a jury.
-However, Sam successfully won a Court decision granting Summary Judgment in favor of the product manufacturer, holding that such presence at the worksite did not meet plaintiff’s burden of proof.
+Sam achieved a successful summary judgment in U.S. District Court in favor of a client, an equipment manufacturer, in a case involving lack of proof of specific exposure by plaintiff who worked at a worksite where records indicated the manufacturer’s presence at the worksite.

-Rounding out his capabilities are Sam’s efforts to give back to the community.
-In 2002, Sam served as Special Judge of the County Court of Warren County, having been appointed by the Mississippi Supreme Court.
-He also served as a Municipal Court Judge from 2006-2014 for the City of Clinton.
+Rounding out his capabilities is Sam’s efforts to give back to the community.
+In 2002, Sam was appointed by the Mississippi Supreme Court as Special Judge of the County Court of Warren County.
 Between 1997 and 2001, he served his hometown of Vicksburg as a city commissioner, which included serving as city fire and ambulance commissioner.
-Sam enjoys community service and has served on the Board of the Cystic Fibrosis Foundation of Mississippi, and is a member of St. Peter Orthodox Christian Church.
+Sam enjoys community service and has served on the Board of the Cystic Fibrosis Foundation of Mississippi and as a member of St. Peter Orthodox Christian Church.

 Martindale-Hubbell® Distinguished AV™ Peer Review Rated

 Selected to Mid-South Super Lawyers for 2020 – 2021

 Named to The Best Lawyers in America® since 2020 – Mass Tort Litigation / Class Actions – Defendants

 Named to The Best Lawyers in America® since 2017 – Personal Injury Litigation – Defendants

 Mississippi Bar Distinguished Service Award